Copyright © 2026 Howard I. Schwartz, PhD

 *

 [106] My spirit and my thoughts – are pulled now in a different direction: to my parents and all the beloved members of our family.
 I have strong intense longings for them.
 And my words and thoughts are only for them every day.
 My hair bristles, intense despair and terrible worry attacks me when remembering “everything” of ours.
 There is no home, no possessions, no nothing – but nonetheless I would soon renounce all this, happily, if only this was a sacrifice and all of us remained alive, whole and healthy and could be together.
 Aha.
 When will that day arrive?
 Someone comes with a rumor on his tongue: that there is hope for peace.
-And the heart is encouraged a little, dreams and hope grow in you and overcome you, and they stand up to you, and silently try to console you and stir you up… and the heart tries to be encouraged and to hope…
+And the heart is encouraged a little, dreams and hope grow in you and sneak in, and they rise up against you, and silently try to console you and stir you up... and the heart tries to be encouraged and to hope...

 Woe, our Father in heaven!
 Have mercy already on your world and your creatures!...